 This little adversary is not other than a virus: a small infectious agent that can replicate only inside the living cells of an organism.
 It did not difference if the organism is unicellular or it is composed per multiple cells because its unique function is to replicate itself and with that destroy all around it.

 Maybe a lot of people do not know exactly which is the process that the virus uses to do that and they only think that a virus is that thing which makes you feel ill, like the flu for example, and in a few days or weeks you are healthy again.
-But, unfortunately, not all the virus are equal and some are extremely dangerous and can kill you only in a few days.
+Unfortunately, not all the virus are equal and some are extremely dangerous.
+Some can kill you only in a few days.

 Almost all the virus work in the same way.
 They infect the cells injecting a piece of their genetic material.
-The cell could not difference the pieces of their own DNA from the fragments of pieces of DNA, or RNA, from the virus so the cell starts to use its own resources to create more virus.
-They replicate until there is no more espace inside the cell, the virus break the cell wall and tonnes of virus escape to infecte other cells.
+The cell could not differentiate the pieces of their own DNA from the fragments of pieces of DNA, or RNA, from the virus so the cell starts to use its own resources to create more virus.
+They replicate until there is no more space inside the cell, the virus break the cell wall and tonnes of virus escape to infect other cells.

 Meanwhile, these thieves in the banks need days or years to destroy a company and to create a huge economic crisis.
 A tiny virus could make the same in only a few hours and to kill the subject in the process.
-Everything happens because some virus can replicate faster than the cells.
+Everything happens, owing to the fact some virus can replicate faster than the cells.
 But not all the virus are interested in to kill.
 Most of them are only like our bank thieves.
-Unfortunately, their acts could have terrible consequences for the health or, the global economic crisis.
+Unfortunately, their acts could have terrible consequences for the health or, the global economic crisis…

 Inside of the virus world, there are a lot of kinds of classifications.
 For the type of structure that they have outside, for the velocity of

 replication, for the symptoms they create, for the kind of cells they use to infect, for the mortality they have… Anybody who understands a bit in this could be hours talking about this little dangerous world.
-Talking about the VIH, the flue, the ebola…
+Talking about the VIH, the flu, the Ebola…

 However, what it caught my attention to write this was another little one: a Norovirus, or best known as the winter vomiting bug.
 What a “lovely fellow” it is this little thing.
 You can get exposed to it everywhere and to finish without to cannot go further than one meter of the toilet.
 Definitely, he is a bada**.
 And if you have been sick you know why.